 Menu

-What Are LEDES Files?
+What are LEDES Files?

 A LEDES file is a standardized format for legal invoices that makes it easier for law firms to send, and for in-house teams to receive, bills electronically.
 LEDES, or the Legal Electronic Data Exchange Standard, was created by the LEDES oversight committee (LOC) in 1995.
-It is recognized as the industry standard format for legal electronic billing.
-However, as previously mentioned, it has not received substantial adoption outside the United States.

-In addition to making the process of electronic billing more efficient, LEDES files are also designed to help firms and in-house teams understand and analyze their legal spend.
-By clearly categorizing legal tasks using Uniform Task-Based Management System (UTBMS) codes, LEDES files can provide a detailed overview of different phases of work on a matter and their associated costs.
+In addition to making electronic billing more efficient, LEDES files are also designed to help firms and in-house teams understand and analyze their legal spend.
+One of the standout features of LEDES files is their incorporation of the Uniform Task-Based Management System (UTBMS) codes.
+With UTBMS codes, each phase of a matter, each task, and even each activity is coded.
+These codes shed light on where and how legal budgets are spent.

 LEDES File Formats to Know

-For those committed to the do-it-yourself ethos, you can still manually create a valid LEDES invoice with nothing more than a spreadsheet and text editor.
+For those committed to the do-it-yourself ethos, you can manually create a valid LEDES invoice with nothing more than a spreadsheet and text editor.
 But now that we’re more than 20 years beyond the standard’s debut, nearly all leading law firm billing systems and corporate legal spend management platforms offer features dedicated to supporting LEDES invoices.

 LEDES 1998B

 This oldest and simplest of LEDES eBilling formats remains the most broadly used standard.
 It includes 24 data fields but lacks support for tax information and alternative fee arrangements (AFAs).
+It was last updated in 2014, according to the LEDES Oversight Committee.

 LEDES 1998BI